A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Stability results

 Since $y_1(0) \leq A<\theta$ and since $\Upsilon$ is continuous and increasing, we have $\mathcal{I}_\theta=$ $\left[0, T_M\right]$ for some $0<T_M \leq T$.
 For every $T^{\prime} \in\left[0, T_M\right]$ we have

 An application of the classical Gronwall Lemma, the condition (\ref{cond_prop31}), and the choice of $\theta$ yield that for all $T^{\prime} \in\left[0, T_M\right]$, we have

 This implies $\Upsilon\left(T_M\right)<\theta$, hence $T_M=T$, and thus proves the Lemma if $A>0$.
-If $A=0$, then the above argument holds for every $\theta>0$, and we deduce that $y_1(t)=y_2(t)=0$ for all $t \in[0, T]$. \end{proof} \begin{Remark} In comparison to \cite[Proposition 6.2]{Bartels2015nonlinear}, we have made two adjustments: Firstly, by bounding the nonlinear term on the right-hand side of (\ref{nonlin_term}) only in terms of $y_1(t)$, in place of $y_1(t)$ and $y_2(t)$, we replace the factor $(1+T)$ in the condition by the factor $T$.
-Secondly, choosing $\delta = 8$, we see that we improved the upper bound of the condition at least by a factor of $7^{1/\beta}$.
-Additionally, other choices of $\delta$ might lead to even (slightly) weaker conditions. \end{Remark}
+If $A=0$, then the above argument holds for every $\theta>0$, and we deduce that $y_1(t)=y_2(t)=0$ for all $t \in[0, T]$. \end{proof} \begin{Remark} The main advantage of the adjusted version, in addition to the fact that it is exactly tailored for the type of estimate that will result in the following, is that we can replace the factor $(1+T)$ in the condition of \cite[Proposition 6.2]{Bartels2015nonlinear} by the factor $T$.
+Similar results also work for more general functions in $y_1$ other than $B_1 y_1^{\beta_1} + B_2 y_1^{\beta_2}$, e.g. all polynomials. \end{Remark}